How to Peel Ginger

 Loading Video...

 Fresh ginger adds a punch of spice and aroma to everything it touches.
-But before you use it, this funny-looking rhizome should be peeled.
-Here's how to peel ginger like a pro:
+Preparing this rhizome to cook with can be tricky, though.
+Here's how to peel ginger like a pro.

 Buy whole ginger that is blemish-free, evenly shaped, and unwrinkled.